My Christmas Window of Tolerance

 Do I enjoy Christmas?
 It’s an interesting question.

-When life is difficult this window can get squashed; distorting it, minimising it, making it more elusive.
-The two forces that squash the window are hyperarousal and hypoarousal.
-Above the window is hyperarousal - feelings associated with this state are anxiety, overwhelm, wanting to run away or fight to protect yourself.
-Below the window is hypoarousal, which generates feelings that make you want to shut down.
+However, sometimes, when life is difficult this window can get squashed; distorting it, minimising it, making it more elusive.
+You may know that your window of tolerance has got smaller by how you are being.
+These ways of being are described as hyperarousal and hypoarousal.
+Hyperarousal feelings are anxiety, overwhelm, wanting to run away or fight to protect yourself.
+Hypoarousal feelings make you want to shut down.
 You might feel depressed, or numb to what is going on around you.
 If you’ve experienced trauma then these feelings are not something you can control, they are likely to be triggered by emotional memories that you might not be consciously aware of.
 So, for example, if you’ve experienced a bereavement at Christmas, you might find yourself getting hyperaroused when doing something that unknowingly reconnects you back to that loss; maybe opening a well meant gift, but having a feeling of numbness and disconnect.
-This squashes the window, leading to feelings that life is not okay.

 So what can you do about this?

-One of the simplest, but not necessarily easiest ways of managing it is to be curious about what is happening when you get these feelings.
-This engages the problem solving part of your brain and may enable you to identify what you can do to help yourself when the window is squashed.
-For example, if you have noticed that opening presents is a trigger for you, you might go on to recognise that you need to feel comforted in that moment.
+One of the simplest, but not necessarily easiest ways of managing hyperarousal and hypoarousal is to be curious about what is happening when you experience them.
+This engages the problem solving part of your brain and may enable you to identify what you can do to help yourself.
+For example, if you have noticed that opening presents takes you outside of your window of tolerance, you might go on to recognise that you need to feel comforted in that moment to get back into it.
 You might achieve this by consciously breathing deeply and gently as you unwrap the gift; or you might imagine yourself giving yourself a hug, or you might feel able to say to those with you that it’s hard for you to open presents and feel able to receive their comfort.

 - having rituals that are meaningful to me that show my love for others, such as making gifts for my family (see my attempt to knit mini Christmas jumpers in the photo!)